d / Jan

 The Bahamas is an all-time favorite kitesurfing destination amongst those that enjoy practicing this sport.
 Still, one of the most visited kite spots in the Bahamas is Cat Island.
 This is one of the 700 islands of the Bahamas, where you can enjoy the quietness of nature and practice your kitesurfing skills.
 The wind here blows between 10 to 25 knots almost the entire year.
 Still, January is one of the best months to visit this spot, as you can expect between 5 to 7 days per week of kite-friendly weather.
 And the best part about it is that even in winter months the air temperature doesn’t drop below 26 degrees Celsius!
 Many surfers say that even in January, you won’t need a wetsuit, as the water temperature goes around 24 degrees Celsius.

-So, if you’re considering the Bahamas as your next kitesurfing destination, you should know that you have two options concerning accommodation.
+So, if you’re considering the Bahamas as your next kitesurfing destination, you should know that you have plenty of options for accommodation.

 If you’re searching for the ideal location for kitesurfing in January, Dubai is our recommendation.
 The long beaches and pleasant winds allow you to practice this exciting sport no matter if you’re a beginner, an intermediate, or an experienced kiter.
 Keep in mind that even though kitesurfing is allowed at almost all public beaches in Dubai, you will have to follow and comply with the UAE’s kitesurfing regulations.
 So, amongst the top rules, one must follow to kitesurf in Dubai, that untrained surfers are allowed to kitesurf only under the supervision of a qualified instructor.
 Also, kiters must remain at least at the length of their lines from the beach, while advanced kite surfers need to allow novices to pass, without interfering with their practices.